Sharing is caring!

 Drooling:

-If your dog starts to drool after eating quinoa, it could mean they are allergic to it.
-You should not give quinoa again to your dog and consult the vet regarding their reaction.
+If your dog starts to drool after eating quinoa, it could mean it is allergic to it.
+You should not give quinoa to your dog again and consult the vet regarding its reaction.

 Inflammation:

-If your dog has arthritis, feeding them a lot of quinoa may be bad as it contains oxalate or oxalic acid.
-This compound is said to increase the risk of inflammation in dogs; therefore, it should be avoided if they already have arthritis.
+If your dog has arthritis, feeding it too much quinoa may be harmful.
+Quinoa contains oxalate or oxalic acid, which is said to increase the risk of inflammation in dogs; therefore, it should be avoided if they already have arthritis.

 Possible Side Effects Of Quinoa For Dogs:

 With moderate use, there are practically no contraindications.
-Quinoa contains phytic acid, which interferes with the absorption of zinc and iron.
-IQuinoa does not have very serious side effects.
+Quinoa contains phytic acid, which interferes with zinc and iron absorption.
+IQuinoa does not have severe side effects.
 However, if you consume it in excess, you may have the following problems…

-• Since quinoa is rich in fiber, consuming it in excess can lead to gas, bloating, and diarrhea.
+- Since quinoa is fiber-rich, consuming it excessively can lead to gas, bloating, and diarrhea.

-• Quinoa contains trace amounts of oxalic acid.
-This acid is excreted in urine and can also bind to calcium and which can form kidney stones.
+- Quinoa contains trace amounts of oxalic acid.
+This acid is excreted in urine and can bind to calcium, forming kidney stones.

 Allergic Reaction To Quinoa In Dogs: